+Too funny (and typically Roman - very practical!)
 During the Roman Republic, if the priests did not like someone who had been elected to power, the priests removed months from the calendar, to shorten the year.
 Since people could only rule for a certain number of years, that shortened their term of office.
-But, if the priests liked the person in power, they added months to the calender, so thier favorite rulers had longer to rule.
+But, if the priests liked the person in power, they added months to the calendar, so their favorite rulers had longer to rule.
 It was a crazy system, and pretty soon, the calendar was a mess.

 When Julius Caesar came to power, he decided to throw out the old calendar and invent a new one.
 "His" calendar was remarkably like the ancient Egyptian calendar, but of course, like all things Roman, no credit was given to an invention by another civilization.
 The new calendar was Caesar's calendar.
 The new calendar had 365 days each year for three years, and 366 days on the fourth year, just like our calendar today.
 Julius Caesar named a month after himself, the month of July.